symfony/symfony-docs/configuration/front_controllers_and_kernel.rst

 The Environments
 ----------------

-As just mentioned, the ``Kernel`` has to implement another method - :method:`Symfony\\Bundle\\FrameworkBundle\\Kernel\\MicroKernelTrait::configureContainer`.
+As mentioned above, the ``Kernel`` has to implement another method - :method:`Symfony\\Bundle\\FrameworkBundle\\Kernel\\MicroKernelTrait::configureContainer`.
 This method is responsible for loading the application's configuration from the right *environment*.